“Exercise? Didn’t you hear me say my back (or neck)

 LOW BACK PAIN

-Plymouth back pain sufferers crazy…with good reason!
+Plymouth back pain patients over the edge…with good reason!
 Atiyeh Chiropractic and Functional Neurology

 gets it!
 Compared with minimal or other interventions Pilates is a